foundling/Python-Book/templates/chapters/iterables.md

 ### The Iterable

 An **iterable** is a Python object with a special interface designed to let you step through its underlying data in an item-by-item fashion.
-The mechanics that make this behavior possible aren't obvious, but they are important to be mindful of and we will cover them in greater detail in a later chapter.
+The mechanics that make this behavior possible are somewhat hidden from plain sight, but they are important to be mindful of and we will cover them in greater detail in a later chapter.

 Say you create an iterable called `letters`:

     letters = ['a','b','c']

-Iterating through `letters` will give you the values, `'a'`, `'b'`, `'c'`, one at a time.
+`letters` is both a list and an iterable and this is because **lists are iterables**.

-How exactly can we iterate through `letters`?
-We need to pick a control structure, which is to say we need to pick one of the Python mechanisms that lets us repeat some bit of code while some condition is true.
-One appropriate control structure for stepping through `letters` is a `for` loop.
+Iterating through `letters` will give you the values, `'a'`, `'b'`, `'c'`, one at a time, but how can we do this?
+We need to pick a control structure, which is to say we need a Python looping mechanism.
+What we want is something that will repeat some bit of code while some condition is true.
+Let's try the `for` loop.

 ### The `for` Loop

 The best way to get acquainted with the `for` loop is to pick a name to refer to each new value in the `letters` sequence.
-Lets call it `letter`.
-Then you decide what you want to do with that letter.
+Lets call it `letter`, with no `s`.
+Then you decide what you want to do with that letter by putting your code in an indented block on the next line.
 When you put these together in the correct Python syntax, you can do something like this:

     for letter in letters:
         print letter